 Winston first took up a brush in 1915, while he and his family were enjoying a much-needed retreat from London in the Surrey countryside.
 It was the summer after the World War I Dardanelles disaster, a military humiliation for the British that many blamed personally on Churchill.
-He was in the midst of a deep depression, feeling that at the age of 40, that his political career was over.
+He was in the midst of a deep depression, feeling at the age of 40, his political career was over.
 Painting offered him an emotional release.

 He was almost entirely self-taught.
 According to his wife, Clementine, Winston had never even visited an art gallery before starting on his first canvas.
-Perhaps because of this, he had a refreshingly down to earth attitude to his work stating “I do not presume to explain how to paint, but only how to get enjoyment.
-Do not turn the superior eye of critical passivity upon [your] efforts.
+Perhaps because of this, he had a refreshingly down to earth attitude to his work, stating, “I do not presume to explain how to paint, but only how to get enjoyment.
+Do not turn the superior eye of critical passivity upon your efforts.
 Buy a paint-box and have a try. ”

-“Happy are the painters”
+“Happy are the painters.”

-Despite his casual attitude to his ability, from the outset, Churchill sought to learn as much as possible about technique to improve his burgeoning skills.
+Despite his casual attitude to his ability, from the outset, Churchill sought to learn as much as possible about techniques to improve his burgeoning skills.
 He benefited from knowing some of the greatest artists of the day, including the great portraitist Sir John Lavery, who bestowed upon Churchill a great deal of wisdom and advice.
 Churchill also sought to study from those artists he admired, travelling to Paris with the artist Charles Montag to see the French Impressionists.
 These artists were a revelation to Winston.
 He later commented.

 “These were disciples of Cezanne.
-They view Nature as a mass of shimmering light in which forms and surfaces are comparatively unimportant, indeed hardly visible, but which gleans and glows with beautiful harmonies and contrasts of colour … Now I must try to represent it by innumerable small separate lozenge-shaped patches of colour – often pure colour – It sounds curious.
+They view nature as a mass of shimmering light in which forms and surfaces are comparatively unimportant, indeed hardly visible, but which gleans and glows with beautiful harmonies and contrasts of colour.
+Now I must try to represent it by innumerable small separate lozenge-shaped patches of colour – often pure colour – It sounds curious.
 All the same, do not be in a hurry to reject the method.
 Go back a few yards and survey the results.
 Each of the little points of colour is now playing his part in the general effect.”
 The paintings of the Impressionists had a profound impact, and this bold palette was to be a staple of Winston Churchill’s paintings from then onward.

 Churchill worked with an almost compulsive intensity.
 Fluid impasto and scintillating colour combinations reverberated across the picture plane.
 Churchill described his particular joy in observing nature’s palette in a booklet Painting as a Pastime stating: “I cannot pretend to feel impartial about colours.
 I rejoice with the brilliant ones, and am genuinely sorry for the poor browns.”